 Library research involves locating, analyzing, and synthesizing existing (secondary) research and/or primary source material into an original paper.
-Library research is an integral part of all research endeavors, though it can also stand on its own as a literature review, meta-analysis, or systematic review.
+Library research is an integral part of all research, though it can also stand-alone literature review, meta-analysis, or systematic review.

 Research methods, refers to original (primary) empirical quantitative or qualitative data collection through a descriptive (e.g, survey, case study), experimental, semi-experimental (e.g., field or quasi-experimental design), or study (e.g., proof of concept, pilot study) method.